presents

 - patients should be examined for carpal tunnel symptoms before and after reduction;

-- carpal tunnel symptoms that do not resolve following reduction will require carpal tunnel release
+- carpal tunnel symptoms that do not resolve following reduction will require carpal tunnel release;

 - radiographs distal radius frx:

-- w/ volar Barton's frx, note whether there is more ulnar or radial sided comminution (since this can affect choice of surgical approach);
+- w/ volar Barton's frx, note whether there is more ulnar or radial sided comminution (since this can affect

-- plate position:
+- plate placement:

 - references: